 Equity price risk is the uncertainty associated with the valuation of assets arising from changes in equity markets.
-The Company's equity investments consisting of common shares and derivative investments consisting of share purchase warrants are exposed to significant equity price risk due to the potentially volatile and speculative nature of the businesses in which the investments are held.
+The Company's equity investments consisting of common shares are exposed to significant equity price risk due to the potentially volatile and speculative nature of the businesses in which the investments are held.
 The Company's equity investments are monitored by the Board with decisions on sale or exercise taken by Management.
-A 10% decrease in fair value of the shares and warrants would result in an approximate \$52,500 (December 31, 2021: \$74,000) decrease in comprehensive income and shareholders' equity.
+A 10% decrease in fair value of the shares would result in an approximate \$21,700 (December 31, 2021: \$74,000) decrease in comprehensive income and shareholders' equity.